-- A complete, current transcript of grades (student copy). - One (1) copy of the current résumé and cover letter used to secure placement. - One (1) copy of the offer letter/email from placement organization (including supervising attorney's name and contact information). - A Clinical Credit Approval Form (available from Registrar).
+- A complete, current transcript of grades (student copy). - One (1) copy of the current résumé and cover letter used to secure placement. - One (1) copy of the offer letter/email from placement organization (including Supervising attorney's name and contact information). - A Clinical Credit Approval Form (available from Registrar).

+Students will be required to set up an appointment with Dr. Howe-Barksdale regarding externship placements.
 With notification, Dr. Howe-Barksdale will be happy to meet with students, and if applicable, offer an extension to the application deadline.

-Once enrolled in the Clinical Externship Program, students may not withdraw from the course without specific written authorization from Dr. Howe-Barksdale.
+Once enrolled in the Clinical Public Interest Externship Program, students may not withdraw from the course without specific written authorization from Dr. Howe-Barksdale.

-JUDICIAL EXTERNSHIP PROGRAM - Spring 2014, Registration
+JUDICIAL EXTERNSHIP PROGRAM - Spring 2015, Registration